Hypoxic-Ischemic Encephalopathy (HIE)

 - Umbilical cord and arterial blood gas tests

-In order to perform these tests, doctors must first suspect that a difficult or traumatic birth has occurred.
 If delivery was traumatic, oxygen-depriving complications occurred, or signs for HIE are present in the baby, medical professionals should begin the diagnostic process.

-It is important to note that a newborn may have sustained a hypoxic-ischemic injury, but not show signs of it until later in childhood, when they exhibit delayed developmental milestones (including problems with motor skills, growth, cognitive function, etc).
+It is important to note that a newborn may have sustained a hypoxic-ischemic injury, but not show signs of it until later in childhood, when they exhibit delayed developmental milestones (including problems with motor skills, growth, cognitive function, etc.).

 HIE can cause numerous health conditions, including: